- Chart

 Opportunities

-- Growth in renewable energy markets (solar, wind, hydrogen).
+- Growth in renewable energy markets (solar, wind, hydrogen)

 Threats

-- Geopolitical instability affecting supply and prices.
+- Geopolitical instability impacting supply and demand

 Competitors and Market Share